 Skip to main content

-The warm weather outdoor season is finally upon us.
-Despite COVID-19 shutting down just about everything, camping, hiking, and escaping into nature are all on the shortlist of things we can still enjoy right now.
-Whether planning a weekend state park escape or a multi-day backpacking excursion into the wild, we should all strive to be good stewards of the earth.
-One of the simplest ways for campers to do just that is to gather their firewood responsibly before building a fire.
+The warm weather outdoor season is finally upon us, so camping, hiking, and escaping into nature are all on the short list of things we can enjoy now.
+Whether planning a weekend state park escape or a multi-day backpacking excursion into the wild, we should all strive to be good stewards of the Earth.
+One of the simplest ways for campers to do just that is to learn how to gather firewood responsibly before building a fire.

 purchasing local firewood

-Katie Dobies/Getty Images
+Katie Dobies / Getty Images

-Shop Local
+Shop local

 Invasive species are a threat to wilderness areas throughout the world.
 It’s tempting to bring firewood from home to your campsite, but this can threaten local ecosystems.
 Although it’s more expensive, the best option for “gathering” firewood is to buy it locally.
 The closer it’s purchased to your campsite, the better, whether that’s at the campground itself or a nearby convenience store.

 Perhaps the most essential rule of gathering firewood responsibly is never to strip live trees.
 It’s bad for the environment, and it’s not sustainable.
-Imagine if every camper to that area — dozens, even hundreds throughout a season — pulled their firewood from the trees closest to their campsite.
+Imagine if every camper in that area — dozens, even hundreds throughout a season — pulled their firewood from the trees closest to their campsite.
 But, even from a selfish perspective, fresh, green wood is not going to burn well.
 Repeat after me: “Deader is better.”
 If it snaps easily under your boot, it’s ready to burn.

 Dead logs might look like great fire-stoking material, but there are two reasons to leave them be.
 The first is that they make great homes and hiding spots for smaller wildlife, including mammals, reptiles, and insects.
 They’re a vital part of any ecosystem.
 Second, the oldest logs are often damp or soaked completely through, so they make for terrible campfire wood.

-Size Matters
+Size matters

 Gathering oversized pieces of wood is fine, so long as they’re cut to size before adding them to the fire pit.
 For front-country camping, consider packing a bow saw.
-Leave the ax at home as it’s overkill for simply cutting logs to size.
+Leave the axe at home, as it’s overkill for simply cutting logs to size.
 Backcountry campers concerned with pack weight might bring a hatchet, which is lightweight, compact, and incredibly versatile even beyond fire-making purposes.
 Whatever the tool, always cut firewood to fit completely inside your fire pit.
 This will help keep your campfire contained to a manageable size that’s less likely to get out of control.

 In some national and state parks, campers are not allowed to leave firewood behind.
 It must be taken with them or burned.
 Another option is to give any leftover wood to a fellow camper.
 It’s the right thing to do legally, environmentally, and for the simple pleasure of paying it forward.